Kabeli B1 Hydropower Station: Location and water supply

 Kabeli B1 Hydropower Station is a run-of-the-river hydroelectricity station located in the Panchthar and Taplejung districts of Mechi Zone in the Eastern Development Region of Nepal.

 It is about 8 km from the city of Ganesh Chowk.

 It is along the Kabeli River near where it is joined by the Iwa River.

-The flow is used to generate 25 MW electricity.
+The flow is used to generate 25 MW of electricity.

 Construction

 The Kabeli B-1 project was launched in December 2010.

 Palanchowk Construction Company undertook civil works and Api Hydromechanical Company undertook hydro-mechanical work.

 Palanchowk and Api are both affiliated with the Arun Valley Group, the project promoter.

 Andritz Hydro Pvt of India and the associated Neon Energy Pvt of India won the electromechanical contract.

 The Ministry of Energy approved an initial environmental examination report on 27 August 2012 and granted a power generation license on 12 July 2013.

 As of mid-March 2016 construction was 25% complete.

 As of 2017 the project was one of 37 being built in the Eastern Region of Nepal.

 In November 2017 Arun Kabeli Power Limited reported that 95% of construction was completed, and test production could begin in mid-February 2018.

 The civil works, hydro mechanical works and electromechanical works were mostly completed, including the dam, sedimentation reservoir, penstock pipeline, surge tank and powerhouse.

 Six of the sixteen transmission line towers had been installed.

 Structures still under construction included intake and tailrace gates and several intermediate gates, as well as installation of two turbines, governors, generators and transformers.

 Test electricity generation began in September 2019, with plans to start normal power production within a month if the Nepal Electricity Authority gave permission to connect to the central transmission line.

 The plant started delivering electricity from 23 Ashwin 2076 BS, or 10 October 2019 CE.

-According to the Arun Kabeli Power Company, power delivery had been delayed by one year due to delays in completion of the third section of the transmission line.
+According to the Arun Kabeli Power Company, power delivery had been delayed by one year due to delays in the completion of the third section of the transmission line.